-The expected initial rate of events within the tagged peak is 20 kHz.
-This will be achieved with a minimum-bias trigger using track multiplicity and a minimum energy cut.
-Eventually the beam intensity will be increased by an order of magnitude to 10^8 tagged photons/s on target, at which point the minimum-biased trigger will run at 200 kHz.
-This rate will be reduced to 20 kHz of events to tape using fast online reconstruction and keeping only events within the 8.4-9.0 GeV window.
-Simulations show effective reduction of low-energy events, 92% trigger efficiency above ~ 6 GeV and a minimal effect on the important channels.
+The limit of 20 kHz event rate to tape will be met with a minimum-bias trigger using track multiplicity and a minimum energy cut.
+The eventual full beam rate of $10^8 \gamma/s$ or photoproduction rate of 360 kHz will be addressed with an L3 computer farm.
+Simulations show effective reduction of low-energy events, 92% trigger rate above ~ 6 GeV and a minimal effect on the important channels.